View Related Sites

 Yes, if you are holding an offer from the University of Cambridge, the Cambridge Admissions Office and Colleges have access to your STEP scripts.

 For certain tests, if a candidate thinks a Malpractice case or a Results Enquiry outcome was incorrectly handled, they can submit an Appeal.
-For more information, and to fill in an online form, please see the Appeals section of our Useful documents page.

 If you have applied to any other institution, any changes to your results will be communicated via UCAS.
 You may want to inform the institution in advance that you have made a Results Enquiry or Appeal.